creynders/cj/README.md

 ----------------------
 * Underscorejs.org

+### Simulations ###
+    //Simulate a set of comparative judgement results
+    //Saved to the file out.csv
+    node index.js iterations players judgements method thru AP seed
+    // Run 10 simulations of 8 candidates receiving 20 judgements using the adaptive method
+    // With an expect number of 20 judgements per candidate
+    // With an acceleration parameter of 2
+    // And a seed for the simulation of 1234 node index.js 10 8 20 'adaptive' 20 2 1234
+    // Run 10 simulations of 8 candidates receiving 20 judgements using the distributed method
+    // And a seed for the simulation of 1234 node index.js 10 8 20 'distributed' 20 2 1234

 ### Pair Selection Methods ###

 #####  function selectionNonAdaptive (players) #####

 1. Shuffles the items, then selects the item with fewest judgements
 2. Pairs the item with any item not yet paired with
-3. If all pairs exhausted, finds a acript with +/- se of true score
-4. If none are found in step 3. returns the item with the next fewest judgements
+3. If all pairs exhausted, returns the item with the next fewest judgements

 ##### function selectionAdaptive( players, thr, AP ) #####